Relative Entropy Pathwise Policy Optimization: Background, notation, and definitions

-with four different methods: a Monte-Carlo policy gradient (using \autoref{eq:mcpg}), a pathwise policy gradient with the ground truth objective function, and two pathwise policy gradients using learned approximations, one accurate and one inaccurate (all using \autoref{eq:ppg}).
+We initialize four Gaussians and update their parameters to maximize $J(\mu, \Sigma) = \mathbb{E}_{x \sim \mathcal{N}(\cdot|\mu,\Sigma)}[g(x)]$ on a test function $g(x)$ with four different methods: a score-based policy gradient (using \autoref{eq:mcpg}), a pathwise PG with the ground truth objective function, and two pathwise PGs using learned approximations, one accurate and one inaccurate (all using \autoref{eq:ppg}).
 We visualize the returns and the path of the mean estimates in \autoref{fig:pg_comparison}.
-The experiments highlight Monte-Carlo Policy Gradients have high variance, and can lead to unstable policies which fail to optimize the target.
-Differentiating the ground-truth objective in reinforcement learning requires differentiable simulators, which have indeed been used to train policies \citep{xu2022accelerated}.
-But assuming access to ground-truth gradients is unrealistic in many scenarios, and in non-smooth regimes such as contact-rich simulation, direct differentiation can lead to unstable gradients \citep{metz2021gradients,suh2022differentiable}.
+In addition, we zoom in on the gradient paths of the score-based estimator.
+We visualize 100 different eight step paths from the middle of the trajectory.
+Here, in addition to the vanilla score-based estimator, we also show an importance sampling and a clipped importance sampling estimator.
+These paths are visualized in \autoref{fig:pg_varaince}.

-Therefore the use of surrogate models is necessary and sometimes even advantageous for general-purpose RL.
-Our experiment further shows the importance of this function.
-An incorrect surrogate function leads to low variance updates, but the method converges to a wrong solution.
-With a well-fit surrogate function, the pathwise policy gradient can lead to significantly improved learning.
+The experiment shows that score-based gradient estimators have high variance, and can lead to unstable policies which fail to optimize the target.
+In addition, while importance sampling increases the sample efficiency of the algorithm, it greatly exacerbates these variance issues.
+We find that clipping the ratio estimate, as proposed by \cite{schulman_proximal_2017}, prevents catastrophic instability, but does not reduce the variance substantially.
+On the other hand, using a pathwise gradients is remarkably stable and exhibits small variance.
+However, it either requires access to the gradients of the objective function, or a strong surrogate model.

 To use pathwise gradients in on-policy learning, our goal is thus to learn a suitable value function that allows us to estimate a low variance update direction without converging to a suboptimal solution.